meghana-naik/Pomodoro-Timer/README.md

 General Algorithm:
 1. The user is provided with the option to start the timer.
 2. The user is provided with the option to display the remaining time.
-3. The timer function for each Pomodoro cycle is called from the main function.
+3. The timer function is called for each Pomodoro cycle from the main function.
-4. After 4 cycles of Pomodoro, the timer function for the break period is called .
+4. After 4 cycles of Pomodoro, the timer function is called for the break period.
 5. The timer function for the next 4 cycles of the Pomodoro timer is called again.
 6. The User is provided the option to restart the whole process again or exit.